 Basin 200 extends from east of Morgan Street to the end of the project limits and includes Whiting Street and Meridian Avenue.
 Bridge deck runoff from the expressway in this basin is typically conveyed to a storm drain system on the ground level by vertical pipes connected to the expressway's structural piles.
 The storm drain system conveys runoff northeast, before turning south and discharging into the Garrison Channel via an 8'x5' concrete box culvert.
 Runoff from Meridian Avenue is collected by an existing storm drain system and conveyed to an existing stormwater management facility (Pond 2) constructed under SWFWMD ERP No. 441660.032 for the Meridian Avenue improvements.
 Runoff from the west end of Whiting Street is collected by an existing storm drain system and conveyed north along Jefferson Street, west along Jackson Street and, ultimately, to the Jackson Street Basin outfall at the Hillsborough River.
-A portion of the east end of Whiting Street is collected by an existing storm drain system and conveyed north along Brush Street, west along Jackson Street and, ultimately, to the Jackson Street Basin outfall at the Hillsborough River.
-The remaining portion of Whiting Street flows to an existing concrete ditch on the north side of existing Pond 2.
+A portion of the east end of Whiting Street is collected by an existing storm drain system and conveyed north along Brush Street, west along Jackson Street flows to an existing concrete ditch on the north side of existing Pond 2.
 The ditch flows east and then south along the west side of the existing railroad to a ditch bottom inlet.
 The ultimate outfall for both existing Pond 2 and the concrete ditch is the Garrison Channel via a 60" pipe.